PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 $ sudo make install
 ```

-This will install Fast RTPS to `/usr/local`, with secure communications support.
+This will install Fast DDS to `/usr/local`, with secure communications support.
 You can use `-DCMAKE_INSTALL_PREFIX=<path>` to install to a custom location.

 If you are on Windows, choose your version of *Visual Studio*: